The Magnificent Drama: Martin Luther King in Saint Augustine

 The civil rights movement in St. Augustine drew national attention when Martin Luther King, Jr. visited twice in 1964, sparking marches, arrests, and clashes between protesters and police on the tourist-lined beaches.
 Local and national objectives complemented and contradicted each other in ways that affect race relations today and are examined in this presentation.

 Dr. J. Michael Butler is a Kenan Distinguished Professor of History at Flagler College where he has taught since 2008.
 He has published numerous essays and his book Beyond Integration: The Black Freedom Struggle in Escambia County, Florida, 1960-1980 won a 2017 Florida Book Award in nonfiction.
-Dr. Butler specialties in southern cultural history with an emphasis on the Black freedom struggle and has spoken to dozens of teachers and community groups about the civil rights movement.
+Dr. Butler specializes in southern cultural history with an emphasis on the Black freedom struggle and has spoken to dozens of teachers and community groups about the civil rights movement